 6. How will deliveries and rubbish collection be managed?

 It is proposed that all rubbish removal and commercial deliveries will occur off Burns Beach Road via a loading bay.
 This will be subject to approval from the City of Joondalup.
-The apartment rubbish will be collected in the basement and removed via a private contractor.
+The apartment rubbish will either be collected on street or in the basement and removed via a private contractor.
 The final outcome will be determined by the City of Joondalup during the development assessment process.

 7.I live on Santos VistA. what will I be looking at?